-Welcome to the first part of MQTT Essentials.
-A blog series about the core features and concepts in the MQTT protocol.
-This post introduces the MQTT Essentials series and what we’ll cover on the blog in 2015.
-Also it will give an introduction to MQTT and some general information and background on the protocol.
+Welcome to MQTT Essentials: A ten-part blog series on the core features and concepts of the MQTT protocol.
+This post outlines what we plan to cover in the blog, gives you a quick introduction to MQTT, and provides some interesting background material on the protocol.

-The abstract of the MQTT specification does a good job in describing what MQTT is all about.
-It is very light weight and binary protocol, which excels when transferring data over the wire in comparison to protocols like HTTP, because it has only a minimal packet overhead.
-Another important aspect is that MQTT is extremely easy to implement on the client side.
-This fits perfectly for constrained devices with limited resources.
-Actually this was one of the goals when MQTT was invented in the first place.
+The abstract of the MQTT specification does a good job describing what MQTT is all about.
+It is a very light weight and binary protocol, and due to its minimal packet overhead, MQTT excels when transferring data over the wire in comparison to protocols like HTTP.
+Another important aspect of the protocol is that MQTT is extremely easy to implement on the client side.
+Ease of use was a key concern in the development of MQTT and makes it a perfect fit for constrained devices with limited resources today.

 A little bit of history

-MQTT was invented by Andy Stanford-Clark (IBM) and Arlen Nipper (Arcom, now Cirrus Link) back in 1999, when their use case was to create a protocol for minimal battery loss and minimal bandwidth connecting oil pipelines over satellite connection.
-They specified the following goals, which the future protocol should have:
+The MQTT protocol was invented in 1999 by Andy Stanford-Clark (IBM) and Arlen Nipper (Arcom, now Cirrus Link).
+They needed a protocol for minimal battery loss and minimal bandwidth to connect with oil pipelines via satellite.
+The two inventors specified several requirements for the future protocol:

-The long story is that the former acronym stood for:
+The longer answer is that the former acronym stood for MQ Telemetry Transport.

 OASIS Standard and current version

-Around 3 years after the initial publication, it was announced that MQTT should be standardized under the wings of OASIS, an open organization with the purpose of advancing standards.
-AMQP, SAML, DocBook are only a few of the already released standards.
-The standardization process took around 1 year and on October 29th 2014 MQTT was officially approved as OASIS Standard.
-MQTT 3.1.1 is now the newest version of the protocol.
-The minor version change from 3.1 to 3.1.1 symbolizes that there were only little changes made to the previous version.
-The primary goal was to deliver a standard as soon as possible and improve MQTT from there on.
-For detailed information about the changes, see our blog post about why it’s worth to upgrade to 3.1.1.
+Approximately 3 years after the initial publication, it was announced that MQTT would be standardized under the wings of OASIS, an open organization with the purpose of advancing standards.
+AMQP, SAML,and DocBook are just a few of the previously released OASIS standards.
+The standardization process took around 1 year.
+On October 29, 2014 MQTT became an officially approved OASIS Standard.
+MQTT 3.1.1 is the newest version of the protocol.
+The minor version change from 3.1 to 3.1.1 shows that few changes were made to the previous version.
+For detailed information about these changes, see our blog post on the advantages of 3.1.1.